colinyjchung/jinnzhong/content/posts/20231017-plot-thread-horror.md

 * **CLIMAX**: A clever plan to trap, kill, or stop the monster... or an escape plan from the house emerges.
 Or there's simply a violent confrontation where the aggrieved work together.
 They pull of the plan and escape... or they don't and they're trapped forever, or all dead.

 ## Sources & Resources
-* Snyder, Blake.
-Save the Cat Goes to the Movies.
+* Snyder, Blake. _Save the Cat Goes to the Movies_.
 Michael Wiese Productions, 2007.
 * Sanderson, Brandon, Mary Robinette Kowal, Howard Tayler, and Dan Wells, hosts.
-"11.18: Elemental Horror."
-Writing Excuses, season 11, episode 18, Dragonsteel Production, 1 May 2016, [https://writingexcuses.com/11-18-elemental-horror/](https://writingexcuses.com/11-18-elemental-horror/)
+"11.18: Elemental Horror." _Writing Excuses_, season 11, episode 18, Dragonsteel Production, 1 May 2016, [https://writingexcuses.com/11-18-elemental-horror/](https://writingexcuses.com/11-18-elemental-horror/)
 * Sanderson, Brandon, Mary Robinette Kowal, Howard Tayler, and Dan Wells, hosts.
-"11.20: Horror as a Subgenre."Writing Excuses,season 11,episode 20, Dragonsteel Production, 15 May 2016, [https://writingexcuses.com/11-20-horror-as-a-subgenre/](https://writingexcuses.com/11-20-horror-as-a-subgenre/)
+"11.20: Horror as a Subgenre." _Writing Excuses_,season 11,episode 20, Dragonsteel Production, 15 May 2016, [https://writingexcuses.com/11-20-horror-as-a-subgenre/](https://writingexcuses.com/11-20-horror-as-a-subgenre/)
 * Sanderson, Brandon, Mary Robinette Kowal, Howard Tayler, and Dan Wells, hosts.
-"11.21: Q&A on Elemental Horror, with Steve Diamond."Writing Excuses, season 11, episode 21, Dragonsteel Production, 22 May 2016, [https://writingexcuses.com/11-21-qa-on-elemental-horror-with-steve-diamond/](https://writingexcuses.com/11-21-qa-on-elemental-horror-with-steve-diamond/)
+"11.21: Q&A on Elemental Horror, with Steve Diamond." _Writing Excuses_, season 11, episode 21, Dragonsteel Production, 22 May 2016, [https://writingexcuses.com/11-21-qa-on-elemental-horror-with-steve-diamond/](https://writingexcuses.com/11-21-qa-on-elemental-horror-with-steve-diamond/)
-* "Lecture #2: Plot Part 1 — Brandon Sanderson on Writing Science Fiction and Fantasy"YouTube, uploaded by Brandon Sanderson, January 29, 2020, [https://youtu.be/jrIogch5DBU](https://youtu.be/jrIogch5DBU)
+* "Lecture #2: Plot Part 1 — Brandon Sanderson on Writing Science Fiction and Fantasy" _YouTube_, uploaded by Brandon Sanderson, January 29, 2020, [https://youtu.be/jrIogch5DBU](https://youtu.be/jrIogch5DBU)
-* "Lecture #3: Plot Part 2 — Brandon Sanderson on Writing Science Fiction and Fantasy" YouTube, uploaded by Brandon Sanderson, February 12, 2020, [https://youtu.be/Qgbsz7Gnrd8](https://youtu.be/Qgbsz7Gnrd8)
+* "Lecture #3: Plot Part 2 — Brandon Sanderson on Writing Science Fiction and Fantasy" _YouTube_, uploaded by Brandon Sanderson, February 12, 2020, [https://youtu.be/Qgbsz7Gnrd8](https://youtu.be/Qgbsz7Gnrd8)